COIN OPERATED ARCADE TECHNICAL GAME TIPS

 See our Second Q&A Page's question number 30 for more information on circuit board grounding.
 Also see our New replacement boards page for more info.

 Most pinball games use non rechargeable AA size batteries.
-These use an alkali or a basic compound.
-Some early Bally and Stern games used rechargeable batteries containing an acid.
-A 50/50 solution of Baking Soda and Water must be used to neutralize the acid from these batteries.
+These use a basic compound alkali.
+Some early Gottlieb (system 1 to 80), Bally (-35) and Stern games used three volt rechargeable batteries containing an acid.
+A 50/50 solution of baking soda and water must be used to neutralize the acid from these rechargeable NiCd batteries.

-To further reduce the possibility of battery leakage damage to the CPU board, relocate the battery holder off the circuit board and reconnected it using extended wires or replace the batteries with an onboard MEMORY CAPACITOR.
-These capacitors never need replacement and do not leak.
-Soldering and removing and jumpering out of an anti-charge blocking diode is required to install a memory capacitor in most games.
+To further reduce the possibility of battery leakage damage to the CPU board, relocate the battery holder off the circuit board and reconnected it using extended wires or replace the batteries with an onboard MEMORY CAPACITOR These capacitors never need replacement and do not leak.
+Soldering, removing and jumpering out of the anti-charge blocking diode is required to install a memory capacitor in most games.

 A good brand of battery to use in games is Duracell (Ultra, Digital Camera, etc type of batteries).
 They tend to be not as prone to leaking unlike the 'Bunny' battery brand.
 'Bunny' brand batteries tend to keep on leaking and leaking, all over the circuit boards.
 Avoid these if possible.